 However, some unscrupulous suppliers will claim to have experience with the expectation of learning on your dime.
 You should try to find evidence of a supplier’s expertise in desired fields and perhaps interview them to better understand the strengths and weaknesses they maintain in their knowledge and skill.

 A supplier that cannot fulfill your entire order is not a useful member of your supply chain.
 Though some organizations develop supply chain models that take advantage of a large number of smaller suppliers located in different regions, each supplier is expected to complete their full order on time and to quality standards.
-You might investigate the resources of each source to determine whether they have the capacity to meet your needs.
+You might investigate the resources of each source to determine whether they have the capacity to meet your needs, or you could consider utilizing a platform like ShipNetwork that can fulfill your orders.
 If most suppliers fall short of your expectations, you may need to revisit your sourcing and procurement strategy.